rithik-sandron/zro.earth/_posts/dev/java-part-1.md

 }
 ```

-here `String` is the return data type of the value it returns by excuting the instructions. `fight` is the method name, `arg1` and `arg2` are arguments/inputs passed to the function and `{ }` indicates its a code block.
+here `String` is the return data type of the value it returns by executing the instructions. `fight` is the method name, `arg1` and `arg2` are arguments/inputs passed to the function and `{ }` indicates its a code block.

 Now that we declared a function, It will not be executed until it is called upon.
 To call the function we can run the following command.